Resources and support

 More information: visit the Trusted Agrifood Exports section of the CSIRO website.

 The Australian AgriFood Data Exchange project is an initiative to develop a platform for businesses in the agrifood space to share, reuse and merge data from a range of systems.
-The platform will operate in a secure environment on a permissions basis
+The platform will operate in a secure environment on a permissions basis.

 The vision is to create an interconnected data highway for Australia’s AgriFood value chain.
-And seeks to provide a digital platform that enables:

 More information: visit the Australian AgriFood Data Exchange website.

-The Implementing Food Traceability Program provides guidance and support to achieve end-to-end traceability of food products.
+Deakin University’s Implementing Food Traceability Program provides guidance and support to achieve end-to-end traceability of food products.

-- reduce the time and cost to achieve a line of sight along the product’s journey.
+The work is beneficial for industry to deliver assurance to consumers of their produce and reduce the time and cost to achieve a line of sight along the product’s journey.

 A series of guides have been developed through the program to help industries take a consistent approach to traceability.
 The program is an initiative of Deakin University’s Food Traceability Lab and industry partners.